elena5875/projectschool/README.md

 #  Gallery

 #### The gallery contains Photos of the activities done in the school.
 The photos chosen are bright and colorful to attract the attention of the reader.
 #### It is also placed in a way that the Photos will not over crowd the space.
 Hence the column spacing of  was made to ensure that the reader will not be
+#### overwhelmed by the pictures.